cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-knowledge-for-research.md

 ## Architecture and Computation System

++ x86 shits
+    + segments
+        + segment selector: cs/ds/ss, es/fs/gs, indexing segment descriptor
+        + segment descriptor/cache segment descriptor: base, limit
+        + segment descriptor table
+            + gdt: all processes can access this
+            + ldt: a system can have one or multiple ldts; a process can exclusively use an LDT or use the ldt shared by multiple processes
+            + To quickly access GDT and LDT, gdtr and ldtr are leveraged
+        + To demystify
+            + gdt: array, gdtr stores where the gdt is
+            + ldt: array, ldtr stores where the ldt for the current process is
+    + logical address must exist (since x86 cannot disable segments)
+        + inside the program, a pointer stores the offset to a segment
+        + iirc, ldt is not enabled, gdt is transparent
+    + logical address -> linear address -> physical address
+        + logical address -> segment selector -> gdt/ldt -> linear address
+        + w/o paging, linear address = physical address
+        + w/ paging, linear address (virtual address) -> page table -> physical address
+    + four modes
+        + Real mode: linear address = physical address, 1MB
+        + Protect mode: the commonly used mode
+        + Virtual 8086 mode, provide a real mode on the protect mode (for compatibility)

 + Be familiar with x86/x86, arm/aarch64, and riscv assembly.
 + Learn ISA extension for security (PAC).
 + Learn processor design and pipelines.